 Brother Richard Horan saw what he thought was Nessie at the Fort Augustus end of Loch Ness.
 He was only about 30 yards away from the creature, which he said had a white stripe at the front.

-Another photo was taken in 1955, this time in Urquhart Bay – again, this proved to be inconclusive.
+Another photo was taken in 1955, this time in Urquhart Bay – again, proved inconclusive.

 It wasn’t until 1960 that someone managed to capture what is alleged to be Nessie on film.
 Tim Dinsdale, a renowned Loch Ness author, filmed what was possibly Nessie.
 Critics suggested the ‘creature’ was more akin to a small motor boat, but there was some dubiety.

 1982 saw a large-scale search being mounted.
-The entire loch was scanned by sonar using a line of boats, but Nessie, if she is there, managed to avoid detection!
+The entire loch was scanned by sonar using a line of boats, but Nessie, if she was there, managed to avoid detection!

-visitinvernesslochness.com, “A place filled with mystery & legend”, accessed August 03 2017.
+visitinvernesslochness.com, “A place filled with mystery & legend,” accessed August 3, 2017,